My Restaurant Rules: Summary

-Cancellation

-Although, the Seven Network began working on a third season for 2006, it did not materialize, but the series has not been mentioned due to the closure of the first series winner Room Nineteen Restaurant.

 After the show

 In 2005, series 1 winners Ash and Amanda of Room Nineteen discovered that the site that had been allocated to them by Seven was booked to be demolished in December.
 They were unable to sell the restaurant due to a clause in a contract they signed and the cost of moving the restaurant to another location was too high, so Room Nineteen closed its doors in June 2005.
 Interestingly, the building that housed Room Nineteen has not been demolished to this day (January 2010).

 In contrast, the series 2 winning restaurant The Greedy Goose continued to stay in business for four years after the show.
 However, in February 2009, they declared that they would be closing up business after an unsuccessful attempt to open a second restaurant in the beachside suburb of Glenelg.
 The poor performance of the second restaurant focusing on gourmet hamburgers and the 'harsh economic times' put the winning couple into a position, they couldn't recover from.

 In addition, despite Sydney's defeat in series 2, contestants Evan and Bella of Pink Salt opened a new restaurant with the same name on 22 March 2006, at a new location in Double Bay from the original suburb of Manly.
 They were featured as one of the best restaurants in Australia.
 The new restaurant also includes a cocktail bar and is currently having more success than it did on the television series.

 Evan bought Bella's share of the business in 2011.
 Pink Salt in Double Bay has been operating since 2005 and Evan now runs Pink Salt on his own.
 In October 2014, Evan temporarily closed Pink Salt for a complete renovation, new concept, new style of food and with a new team.
 The restaurant has received great reviews and this new Pink Salt seems to be thriving.
 The Sunday telegraph reviewer rated the restaurant very highly.
 Apart from Pink Salt, none of the other restaurants in series 1 or 2 are still operating.